gregpola/t2k4e-loot-sheet-npc/README.md

 There is a macro compendium included with macros that will convert selected tokens to a loot sheet and back to default.

 ### Compatibility:
-- Tested with FVTT v9 and the T2K4E system v2.3.0 only.
+- Tested with FVTT v9 and the T2K4E system v1.6+.

 ### Installation Instructions